 - Step 3.
 Finish to suit your taste

-If your wood cladding has had a coating previously applied, you will need to remove this before applying your desired finish.
+If your cladding has had a coating previously applied, you will need to remove this before applying your desired finish.

-Use something like Aquanett which is a solvent-free wood oil remover, it can be used to remove any old oils that have been applied to your wood cladding, including teak oil.
+Use something like Aquanett which is a solvent-free wood oil remover, it can be used to remove any old oils that have been applied to your cladding, including teak oil.

 Aquanett will help you to return your wood to its natural state and as it has a gel-like consistency, it’s great for applying to vertical surfaces, without the excessive dripping and mess that is associated with a liquid oil remover.
 It also works to prepare your wood for its new coating, by improving adhesion and penetration.
 These are compromised with a previous coating on the surface.
 Aquanett is also suitable for environmentally sensitive areas.